 Welcome to the DoubleTree Lingotto, a beautiful glass rectangle of a hotel designed by Piano who’s main source of inspiration was the adjacent FIAT factory.
 Opened in 2018, the DoubleTree Lingotto may not be in the most gamine neighborhood of Torino- but then again, Lingotto is neighborhood true to Torino’s DNA.

 Lingotto is a destination for architecture and automotive fans, thanks to Agnelli and Piano.
 The hotel is a vertical rectangle of stacked glass that sits next door to the FIAT factory.
 The external glass box structure is inspired by the rationalist lines of the factory.

-Piano seeming dropped a vertical rectangle of stacked glass right now to FIAT, and his glass box is simple, framed just like the FIAT building next door.
-142 rooms surround a large glass atrium- which is best enjoyed standing in one of the three glass elevators that haul you up all three floors, reminiscent of factory lifts.
-The rooms are large and luminous with three-meeter-high ceiling to floor glass windows- designed with wood paneling and dark blue leather.
+Inside, 142 rooms surround a large glass atrium- which is best enjoyed standing in one of the three glass elevators that haul you up all three floors, reminiscent of factory lifts.
+The rooms are large and luminous with three-meter-high ceiling to floor glass windows- designed with wood paneling and dark blue leather.
 Slick, futuristic and function- 21st century rationalism at its very best.

-Up until 2022, you could ask the concierge for a walk around the FIAT rooftop track and you’d be handed a small red key which gives you personal access to elevator to the FIAT rooftop track.
-Since the doors to the mall open early and I wanted that sunrise shot, I entered a desolate and some post-apocalyptic looking mall at 6:30am eventually making my way to roof.
+Up until 2022, you could ask the concierge for a walk around the FIAT rooftop track and you’d be handed a small red key for access to a private elevator in the mall.
+In 2019, I took advantage of th e key, and entered a desolate and some post-apocalyptic mall at 6:30am.
 It was more than I expected, even if Torino reminded me that sunrise can also mean a rainbow of greys.
 In 2022, the landscape literally changed with re-opened Pinacoteca Agnelli.

 Race through the streets of 1960s Torino and around the FIAT track with Michael Caine and Mini Coopers (??!!) in The Italian Job, 1969.